Stephen Procter

 Why Large Vessels?

-From the outset, in my late thirties, I knew I wanted to throw big.
-Without a mentor, I relied on years of experimentation, research, and countless failures to develop the techniques that allow me to create the work I make today.
-The vessels have a quality of presence that comforts, uplifts, and inspires—and rewards the effort and devotion required to make them.
+Through years of experimentation, research, and countless failures I gradually developed the techniques and skills that allow me to create the work I make today.
+The vessels have a quality of presence that comforts, uplifts, and inspires— and that rewards the effort and devotion required to make them.